torsday/notebook/GLOSSARY.md

 Specifies what methods a class must implement (an interface).
 An interface is slightly more abstract than an abstract class, because it does not imply an 'is a' relationship with classes that inherit it.

+## Kafka streams

+A Java library for building distributed stream processing apps using Apache Kafka.

 ## Kernel

 Connects the application software to the hardware of a computer: managing i/o requests from software, and translates them into data processing instructions for the CPU and other hardware.